FaZeDrug/cse15l-lab-reports/labreport4.md

 ![Image](login.png)

 From week 7's lab tasks, I didn't need to enter my password after I logged in.
-Once I typed in `ssh cs15lsp23lg@ieng6.ucsd.edu`, I just hit `<enter>` and I was already logged in.
+Once I typed in `ssh cs15lsp23lg@ieng6.ucsd.edu` into the terminal, I just hit `<enter>` and I was already logged in.

 Output -